-- 68. Contract with The Computer Solution Company [TCSC] for annual maintenance of laboratory information management system and development of a Toxicology module - 69.
-Contract with ANAB for annual fees pertaining to the laboratory's accreditation - 70.
-Contract with Collaborative Testing Services, the provider of proficiency tests in the forensic field (requirement of analytical staff for accreditation) - 71.
-Contract with Law Calibration and BioTek, calibration service providers of thermometers, weight sets, balances, pipettes, etc. - 72.
-Contract with B&V Testing to perform annual evaluation/certification of biological safety cabinets and fume hoods - 73.
-Contract with Tradebe to dispose of biohazardous and chemical waste - 74.
-Contract with NMS Labs to perform Toxicology testing for DUID cases - 75.
-Contract with Foley Distributing for lab coat rental/cleaning and other laboratory supplies (paper towels, bench paper etc.)
+- Contract with THIncIT (formerly) The Computer Solution Company [TCSC] for annual maintenance of laboratory information management system and development of a Toxicology module - Contract with ANAB for annual fees pertaining to the laboratory's accreditation - Contract with Collaborative Testing Services, the provider of proficiency tests in the forensic field (requirement of analytical staff for accreditation) - Contract with Law Calibration and BioTek, (or similar, VFL is exploring other providers), calibration service providers of thermometers, weight sets, balances, pipettes, etc. - Contract with ENV Services to perform annual evaluation/certification of biological safety cabinets and fume hoods - Contract with Tradebe to dispose of biohazardous and chemical waste - Contract with NMS Labs to perform Toxicology testing for DUID cases

-- 76. Contract with REMI Elmer to provide extended service for the blood alcohol analysis instrument - 77.
-Contract with Waters Corporation to provide extended service for the blood drug confirmation instrument - 78.
-Contract with Peak to provide extended service for the nitrogen generator used with the blood drug confirmation instrument
+- Contract with Foley Distributing for lab coat rental/cleaning and other laboratory supplies (paper towels, bench paper etc.) - Contract with REMI Elmer to provide extended service for the blood alcohol analysis instrument - Contract with Waters Corporation to provide extended service for the blood drug confirmation instrument - Contract with Peak to provide extended service for the nitrogen generator used with the blood drug confirmation instrument